 This book by Martin Evening is not much unlike the first in this list.
 Although it's aimed at someone who may have not even bought Lightroom yet.
 For that reason, it teaches more basic things such as an entire introduction to Lightroom.
 With topics such as installing Lightroom, what kind of computer you may need, and a brief overview of what the software even is.

 Even so, it does contain other topics such as importing your photos, creating catalogs, basic editing tips like sharpening and noise reduction, cropping, and once again exporting of your photos.
 A decent alternative to the Adobe Classic CC: The Missing FAQ book.

 The last book on our list contains over 14 hours of accompanying video in addition to the over 250 pages of text.
 If you are a more visual learner then this one would be highly recommended.

 The author, Tony Northrup, will teach you how to find any photo in your catalog, add pop to your photos, retouch your portraits, make prints, fix common photography problems and more.
 He'll even teach you how to edit your home videos if that interests you.
 Could be a bit much for beginners to take in so keep that in mind.

 As you can see, there are plenty of great options for books on Lightroom.
 There may be more out there, but these are considered the best.
 These will take you from beginner to absolute master in no time.
-If you would like, we also have plenty of free tutorials for Lightroom here on our website.
+If you would like, we also have plenty of free tutorials for Lightroom over on our blog, Aperture Antics.